Parent concern

 What it can look like at home

-• Longer questions feel confusing even when the topic is known.
+• Longer questions feel confusing even when the topic itself is familiar.

 What MathPert would check